Paul Jackson (artist)

-Paul Jackson, is well known for his large-scale works.
+Paul Jackson is an American watercolor artist based in Missouri.
+He is well known for his large-scale works.
 His studio, The Avalanche Ranch, is in Columbia, Missouri.
 Jackson was inducted as a signature member into the American Watercolor Society at the age of 30, and he is a signature member of the National Watercolor Society.
 His work has received top honors in national and international competition.